 USING QUALITATIVE CRITERIA

+0609M-01 PURPOSE

-This ppendix provides guidance for assessing the significance of inspection findings cornerstones of Appendix M should not be used by decision makers when the results of another SDP appendix do not appear to be appropriate (i.e., the significance is too high or too low).
-In these cases, the appropriate SDP should be used and a deviation from the ROP Action Matrix should be pursued in accordance with Inspection Manual Chapter 0305, “Operating Reactor Assessment Program.”
+This appendix provides guidance for assessing the significance of inspection findings in all cornerstones of the Reactor Oversight Process (ROP) to allow the NRC to apply a consistent process of using qualitative and quantitative attributes for risk-informed decision making.
+Appendix M should not be used by decision makers when the results of another Significance Determination Process (SDP) appendix do not appear to be appropriate (i.e., the significance is perceived as too high or too low).
+In these cases, the appropriate SDP appendix should be used and a deviation from the ROP Action Matrix should be pursued in accordance with Inspection Manual Chapter (IMC) 0305, “Operating Reactor Assessment Program.”

+0609M-02 ENTRY CONDITIONS

+As specifically directed by other IMC 0609 appendices, or

+When the cognizant NRC staff determine that no other SDP appendix is compatible for use with the specific circumstances associated with the inspection finding and the associated degraded condition (e.g., readily-available information is insufficient to support a reliable and efficient evaluation), subject to confirmation by a planning Significance and Enforcement Review Panel (SERP).

+0609M-03 BACKGROUND

-staff an appropriate SDP tool does not exist to determine the risk impact of a finding case the safety significance of a finding ultimately determined using qualitative engineering judgment and regulatory oversight experience, which is acceptable in a riskinformed process.
-In other cases, tools not well suited for the specific application because the finding complex cause and effect relationships be modeled the, the risk evaluation process can take significantly more time than is necessary or reasonable for most ROP applications.
-In all cases, a clear and well understood inspection finding must be established in accordance with the guidance in IMC 0612
+Occasionally, the staff may identify challenges in conducting an efficient assessment for an inspection finding using readily-available methods.
+For example, there may be cases where an appropriate SDP tool does not exist to determine the risk impact of a finding.
+In that case, the safety significance of a finding must ultimately be determined using qualitative engineering judgment and regulatory oversight experience, which is an acceptable approach in a risk-informed process.
+In other cases, existing quantitative tools may not be well suited for the specific application because the finding either (a) is particularly complex or (b) involves cause and effect relationships, phenomena, or plant operations where the accident sequence modeling state-of-practice is undeveloped.
+All probabilistic evaluations have an inherent level of uncertainty associated with their quantitative outcomes.
+However, the amount of uncertainty can vary depending on how well the risk impact of the finding can be modeled using available state-of-the-art tools and other sources of information (e.g., Standardized Plant Analysis Risk (SPAR) models, SDP appendices, licensee input).
+In cases of high uncertainty, the risk evaluation process can take significantly more time than is necessary or reasonable for most ROP applications.
+In all cases, a clear and well understood inspection finding must be established in accordance with the guidance in IMC 0612, “Issue Screening.”

-Unless explicitly directed to use Appendix M by SDP guidance, the staff should conduct a planning to determine if Appendix M is an appropriate tool for characterizing the significance of a finding.
-Careful consideration is warranted in considering this tool, especially if another SDP tool or method provides a suitable approach a degraded condition may be modeled uncertainties associated with an initiating event frequency or failure rate probability may In these cases, an existing SDP tool may provide a suitable characterization of significance within the established SDP timeliness goals.
+Unless explicitly directed to use Appendix M by SDP guidance, the staff should conduct a planning SERP to determine if Appendix M is an appropriate tool for characterizing the significance of a finding.
+Careful consideration is warranted in considering this tool, especially if another SDP tool or method provides a suitable approach (e.g., a degraded condition may be readily modeled, uncertainties associated with an initiating event frequency or failure rate probability may be sufficiently understood).
+In these cases, an existing SDP tool may provide a suitable characterization of significance within the established SDP timeliness goals.

-EVALUATION PROCESS
+0609M-04 EVALUATION PROCESS